 It seems a bit funny to write about Montessori-inspired screen-free activities when Montessori education by nature emphasizes hands-on, screen-free activities.
-Still, it’s Screen-Free Week, and I want to give some Montessori-inspired ideas that would be fun alternatives to screen time this week.
+Still, it’s nice to have some specific Montessori-inspired ideas that are fun alternatives to screen time during Screen-Free Week (or anytime you want to reduce screen time).

-Although a total Screen-Free Week doesn’t work for every family, you might want to go screen free for a few extra hours or even a few days this week.
+Although a total Screen-Free Week doesn’t work for every family, you might want to go screen free for a few extra hours or even a few days.
 Following are some ideas for Montessori activities that are great as a replacement for screen time.

 Montessori-Inspired Screen-Free Activities